4 Days in San Francisco Itinerary

 These burritos are typically stuffed with rice, beans, meat, cheese and salsa.
 Each taqueria makes their Mission Burritos a little different, and just about every San Franciscan will offer a different answer as to who makes the best burrito in the Mission.

 Personally, we’re big fans of La Cumbre since they have the claim to fame of being the first taqueria mentioned in the newspaper in connection to Mission Style Burritos.
-That’s why we’ve dubbed this taqueria one of top 10 things to do in San Francisco!
+That’s why we’ve dubbed this taqueria one of the top 50 things to do in San Francisco!

-Carlos Santana’s big brother was a tortilla maker at La Cumbre and it was a pretty common sight in the early 60s to see Santana jamming out on the sidewalk.
+Carlos Santana’s big brother was a tortilla maker at La Cumbre, and it was a pretty common sight in the early 60s to see Santana jamming out on the sidewalk.
 La Cumbre remains a favorite among locals and traveling musicians.

-This brand new arena sits on the waterfront between the ferry building and Oracle Park (formerly Pac Bell Park, briefly SBC Park and most commonly remembered as AT&T Park).
-You’ll be able to chow down on amazing local eats like Tacolicious and Sam’s Chowder House while catch the NBA Champs play on their home turf.
+This new arena sits on the waterfront between the ferry building and Oracle Park (formerly Pac Bell Park, briefly SBC Park and most commonly remembered as AT&T Park).
+You’ll be able to chow down on amazing local eats like Tacolicious and Sam’s Chowder House while catching the NBA Champs play on their home turf.